CHELTENHAM JUNIOR FOOTBALL CLUB Fees and Registration Policy

 Step 4 - Review

-If the complaint remains unresolved the Complaints Officer or President will review the complaint and make a final decision with the consent of the majority of the Club’s Committee.
+If the complaint remains unresolved the General Manager or President will review the complaint and make a final decision with the consent of the majority of the Club’s Committee.

 Step 5 - Outcomes